Why It Matters

 Climate and Energy

 Climate change poses a fundamental threat to the places, species and people’s livelihoods WWF works to protect.
 To adequately address this crisis we must urgently reduce carbon pollution and prepare for the consequences of global warming, which we are already experiencing.
-We engage with companies to set and meet goals to reduce carbon emissions both in their own operations and along the value chain, advance projects to protect their resources from climate impacts, ensure the sustainability of their core business.
+The report The 3% Solution: Driving Profits Through Carbon Reductions helps U.S. businesses chart a new path forward that is tremendously profitable, practical and helps curb climate change.
+Written and researched with CFOs in mind, The 3% Solution is the climate solution that businesses and sustainability stakeholders have been searching for.